marciobera/aplicacao-mean-artigo-pos-mobile/README.md

 # Basic MEAN Stack App
-Esta aplicação foi desenvolvida esenvolvida para compor um trabalho final da Pós Graduação em MBA para Desenvolvimento de Aplicações em Dispositivos Mobile, da Faculdade Cidade Verde (FCV) em Maringá - Paraná.
+This application was developed to compose a final post-graduate article in MBA for Application Development on Mobile Devices, from Cidade Verde College (FCV) in Maringá - Paraná (Brazil).

-O conteúdo foi desenvolvido utilizando:
+The content was developed using the following technologies:

 <ul>
 <li><b>M</b>ongoDB;</li>
 <li><b>E</b>xpress.js;</li>